Lyrarakis Winery Crete: Wine Tasting in Heraklion

 • And that there are eleven indigenous varieties… Well, not anymore.

-One of the distinctive activities of the winery, right from the start, has been the commitment to rescuing native varieties.
+Right from the start, Lyrarakis Winery has been committed to the rescue of native grape varieties.
 Lyrarakis has always been part of what they define as a painful process of a complex and evolving nature.

 One of the winery’s pride dates back to 1992, a year marking the rescue of Plyto and Dafni, bottled and distributed four years later.